Short-term respite, stabilization, and plan development for children and youth with I/DD (ages 8-18)

 - Contact your family member’s DDA Case Manager to request Enhanced Respite Services.

-- The Enhanced Respite Committee will review your request and assessment.
+- The Enhanced Respite Committee will review your respite application and DDA assessment.

 - Once approved, you will work with the provider to develop a plan that outlines the supports that your family member will receive.